ChristopherCorvo/web-sprint-challenge-javascript-fundamentals/README.md

 3. What is closure?

-Answer: Simply put closure describes how a child function has access to the parent function and its variables but not vice versa.
+Answer: Simply put closure describes how a child function has access to the parent function's scope but not vice versa.
+Any variables stored in the parent functions scope would be accessible inside the child function.

 4. Describe the four rules of the 'this' keyword.